 The letter to Lady Mordea from Lt.
 Vittek apparently represented some kind of easter egg, because Mark Vittek was one of the developers (therefore Lt.
 Vittek must represent him).

 Another such easter egg is that of the Cheesy Book.
 The author, Jely, is none other than Jason Ely, one of the programmers, who made the code for books.
 He wrote that book to test the book code, and his colleagues found it funny and moved it into the Ethereal Plane to keep it in the game.
+He talks about this and another book he wrote at an interview at The Ultima Codex.

 The book entitled "Eye of the Boulder, the Runes of the Myth Drainer" is almost certainly a reference to the SSI game "Eye of the Beholder 3: The Assault on Myth Drannor" released in 1993.